replicatedhq/replicated-field-labs/instruqt/replicated-cli/04-installing-your-release/assignment.md

 Our shell already has the `kots` plugin installed, so we can skip the first line.
-We are also going to embelish the second line a little bit to fill in the values that your customer would typically enter into the admin console.
+We are also going to embelish the second line a little bit to provide a password and license files so that your customer would generally enter into the admin console.
+Most customers won't install from the command line, but since this is the command line lab let's see how it would go.

 We're also setting the password for the admin console that Replicated provides for managing the application.
 Since we're